 Tip: If the pot odds suggest continuing is profitable, go ahead.
 Otherwise, it is best to fold and wait for a better opportunity.

-Becoming Predictable: Some players become too predictable when playing High Card hands, always betting when they have High Cards and checking when they don't.
+Some poker players become too predictable when playing High Card hands, always betting when they have High Cards and checking when they don't.
 This makes it easy for opponents to exploit their tendencies and adjust their strategy accordingly.

 Tip: Mix your play with High Card hands to keep your opponents guessing.
 Sometimes, bet or raise with High Card hands; other times, check or fold, depending on the situation.
 This will make it more challenging for opponents to read your hand and exploit your tendencies.